Light Rule In Light-Gateway

 type: string

 For downstream MCP servers, set apiType: mcp.
-For downstream API servers, use apiType: http or omit it when the default is acceptable.
+For downstream REST API servers, use apiType: http or omit it when the default is acceptable.

 access-control.yml